craftercms/docs/source/developers/projects/engine/api/site/profile/get.rst

 ===========

 Get the current user's profile from the session, if no profile is set an empty one will be created.
+Only use it in conjunction with Studio's Personas.

 --------------------
 Resource Information